 Hold negligent doctors accountable with help from a medical malpractice attorney in Maryland or Washington D.C.

-In the Baltimore and Washington, D.C. area, the attorneys of Schochor and Staton, P.A. provide highly skilled, comprehensive representation for any number of medical malpractice claims.
+In the Baltimore and Washington, D.C. area, the attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. provide highly skilled, comprehensive representation for any number of medical malpractice claims.
 To arrange a consultation, contact our office at 410-234-1000 or complete a contact form.